dannyvankooten/goseo/README.md

 seo.go
 ======

-seo is a command line tool for analysing readability and SEO score of an HTML document.
+seo is a command line tool to assess readability and SEO score for any HTML document.

 # Usage